gieniowski/Workshop.Microservices/exercises/04-integration/instructions.md

 Start up the solution and create another order using the web interface.

-Once messages start arriving in the saga, additional messages will be send to ServiceControl which contain more detailed information on what happened with the saga.
+Once messages start arriving in the saga, additional messages will be sent to ServiceControl which contain more detailed information on what happened within the saga.

 ### Step 3

-In ServiceInsight both the Flow diagram as the Saga diagram should display additional data.
+In ServiceInsight, both the flow diagram as the saga view should display additional data.

-The Flow diagram will now show which messages initiated, updated or completed the saga.
+The flow diagram will now show which messages initiated, updated or completed the saga.

-The Saga diagram will now display all incoming and outgoing messages.
+The saga view will now display all incoming and outgoing messages.

 ## Advanced exercise 4.6: errors and saga timeouts

-This exercise is for those interested in more features of sagas and the Particular Software platform.
-They might overlap the advanced exercises of module 03.
+This exercise is simliar to what you saw in the advanced exercises for module 2, but this time with sagas.

 ### Step 1

-Try to throw an error in a handler, which will prevent the saga from progressing any further.
-With immediate- and delayed retries this might take a while, you can read up on how to configure [immediate retries](https://docs.particular.net/nservicebus/recoverability/configure-immediate-retries) and [delayed retries](https://docs.particular.net/nservicebus/recoverability/configure-delayed-retries) so that they will be disabled.
+Add the throwing of an exception to a saga handler method, which will prevent the saga from progressing any further.
+This means our saga won't receive and process the messages it requires to be completed, and it will continue to exist indefinitely.

-The result should be that our saga won't receive expected messages and wait forever.

-Once error messages arrive in ServiceControl, you should see them appear in ServicePulse and ServiceInsight.
+After the failed messages arrive in ServiceControl, you should see them appear in ServicePulse and ServiceInsight.
 You can now retry the messages from either user interface.
-If you remove throwing the exception, the messages should be processed normally and the saga should complete as well.
+If you remove the throwing of the exception, the messages should be processed normally and the saga should be completed.

 ### Step 2

-Imagine the payment to never return to the saga.
-Should we wait forever for this message, without knowing why?
-Perhaps we could ask the business if we could add an additional step in our process to take action upon waiting too long for an endpoint to reply.
+Imagine the message indicating successful payment is never received by the saga.
+Should we wait forever for this message?
+Perhaps we could ask the business how long we should wait and what to do if we don't recieve a message in that time.

 Perform the action from step 1 again, throwing an exception.
-But now send a timeout message from the saga.
-In this exercise we'll complete the saga.
-But it is completely depended on the business what we should do.
-Options could be to send an email to finance to take action, to cancel the order or ask the customer to manually pay the invoice via our website, to just name a few.
+But this time, send a timeout message from the saga.
+In this exercise we'll complete the saga, taking the action that business tells us should happen when the payment is not received in the alloted time.
+Possible actions could be sending an email to finance to take action, cancelling the order, or asking the customer to manually pay the invoice via our website.

-Summary of actions to take
+Summary of actions to take:

-- Throw the exception so the payment will never succeed
+- Throw an exception so the payment will never succeed
 - Send a timeout message in the saga, with more information about [how to in our documentation](https://docs.particular.net/nservicebus/sagas/timeouts).
-- Process the timeout message and complete the saga
+- Process the timeout message and complete the saga (perhaps with a comment showing that _some_ business defined action would be iniated at this point if this were a production system).
-- Check ServiceInsight to see how this is visualized
+- Check ServiceInsight to see how this is visualized.

 ### Step 3

-Discuss the following items
+Consider the following items and perhaps discuss them with your colleagues:

-- Did you ever have a business process where you did something equal to the example used above?
-Like waiting forever on an action to happen.
-You should be able to come up with multiple examples, because almost every larger business process has this.
+- Have you ever seen a business process with similar characteristics to the above example?
+Such as waiting forever for some action to happen, which had already failed elsewhere.
+It's usually easy to think of multiple examples from any non-trivial business process.
-- If you could come up with examples, how did you deal with them?
-And if you did deal with them, was it easier or harder to fix then with a timeout message?
-- If you have or haven't done something like just discussed, did you discuss it with the business?
-Did they provide solutions?
-What option was chosen and how difficult was it to implement?
+- How did you deal with those?
+Did you have to run batch jobs, or connect directly to the database to hack the data manually?
+Or some other complicated workaround?
+- When this happened?
+Were you able to ask the business how to handle the failures and then design the system to match the solution described by the business?
+Or did you have to translate the business language into a complex set of technical operations which approximated the business language?

-We hope you get an idea on how powerful sagas can be to orchestrate business processes.
+Hopefully this exercise has demonstrated how powerful sagas can be to orchestrate business processes.

-If you would like to discuss more, we would love to as well!
-Don't hesitate to contact us at support@particular.net.
+If you'd like to discuss this more, please don't hesitate to drop us a line in our [community discussion forum](https://groups.google.com/forum/#!forum/particularsoftware).